allaingaye/ProTrack-Production-Traceability--System/README.md

 - **Enhanced Product Traceability** – Complete visibility from raw materials to final product improves quality assurance and accountability
 - **Better Compliance & Reporting** – Accurate records support audits, certifications, and industry standards
 - **Data‑Driven Decision Making** – Management can assess performance and plan improvements based on real‑time data
-- **Scalable System** – Adaptable to other production lines or expandable for warehouse integration
+- **Scalable System** – Adaptable to other production line or expandable for warehouse integration